-The course has been prepared by Abhayraj Naik and Shrutanjaya Bhardwaj.
+The course has been prepared by Abhayraj Naik, Shrutanjaya Bhardwaj, Anupama Sharma, and Vershika Sharma.
 The delivery of the course will be done by the e-learning and subject-matter experts at Lawctopus.

-Tanuj Kalia, our CEO, and Jatin Garg (an expert in legal instructional design), worked on the overall coordination and planning of the course.
+Tanuj Kalia, our CEO, and Jatin Garg (our COO, and an expert in legal instructional design) have worked closely on the overall coordination and planning of the course.

 Abhayraj Naik did his BA LLB (Hons.) from NLSIU Bangalore in 2006 and LLM from Yale Law School in 2009.